The Selina Soule & Alanna Smith Stories

 Since when does speaking the truth make you a sore loser?
 It is a physiological fact that men and women are built differently.
 Men have more muscle mass, larger hearts, and higher bone density—making them physically stronger than women.

 And, as Navratilova pointed out, “Simply reducing hormone levels—the prescription most sports have adopted—does not solve the problem.
 A man builds up muscle and bone density, as well as a created number of oxygen-carrying red blood cells, from childhood.
 Training increases the discrepancy.”

 Did you catch that?
-No amount of training can change the fact that males have a physiological advantage over females in some sports.
+No amount of training can change the fact that males have a physiological advantage over females in nearly all sports.